abdulmalikjalloh/Python-Intro/README.md

 # What is programming and/or a program?
-Programming is writing instructions for a computer to execute A program is a set of instructions.
+Programming is writing instructions for a computer to execute
+- A program is a set of instructions.

 # What is a computer?
-A computer is an electronic device that performs I.P.O I.P.O ---> Input Process Ouput
+A computer is an electronic device that performs I.P.O.
+- I.P.O ---> Input Process Ouput.
 For this reason (IPO), I beleive the term computing devices is best suited to describe electronic devices as it covers a wide range of electronic devices (Smart Watch, Sat Nav, Tablet, Mobile Phones..etc) that perfroms input process and output.

 # Sorry for that detour, back to instructions.